reeshuffled/reeshuffled.github.io/_posts/2022-05-04-My-Advice-For-Incoming-College-Students.md

         - With that being said, try as hard as you can to get these to apply to your GEP requirements, this way it balances out your “risk”.
 Even if you don’t like the course or the career associated with it, at least you got a GEP requirement out of the way.
 - Don’t overextend yourself.
     - You can easily get over excited and jump into a lot of different activities in college, but the unfortunate truth is that you just do not have enough time in the day for everything.
 The traditional presentation of this is sometimes called the “College Trilemma”.
 The three things you can have are Sleep/Health-Social Life-Good Grades, but you can only ever have two out of the three because that necessarily comes at the expense of the third.
-    - I usually say “Pick 2 and a Side,” adapted from a mentor that I had in college.
+    - I usually say [“Pick 2 and a Side]({% post_url 2023-08-14-Pick-Two-and-a-Side%})” adapted from a mentor that I had in college.
 He said that usually your time can support 2 bigger commitments, whether that be leadership or other larger time commitments, and then also one side thing that you maybe do off-and-on, or not as much, usually a more fun thing.
     - In college, there are always events happening, so you can do a lot of one-off events without being swept up in all the things related to a club.
     - You should schedule time for yourself just to relax.
 - Don’t be afraid to reach out to make new friends because chances are, everyone else wants to too, but is too scared as well.